Night Vision (NVG)

 - Condensation caused by temperature differences

 A good mount, correct adjustment of your diopter and objective lens, and a well-balanced helmet configuration make all the difference here.
-This is not a minor detail, but an essential part of your overall night vision goggle setup that directly affects comfort, endurance and performance.
+This is not a minor detail, but an essential part of your overall NVG setup that directly affects comfort, endurance and performance.

 Visibility, contrast and detection under night vision

 In practice, this means that visibility is determined by differences in contrast.
-Objects that reflect little detail can stand out as a solid surface, whilst structures with variation blend in better with their surroundings.
-It is less about what you wear, and more about how light is reflected.
+Objects that reflect little detail can stand out as a solid expanse, whilst structures with variation actually blend in better with their surroundings.
+It’s less about what you’re wearing, and more about how light is reflected.

 Environmental factors also play a major role.
-Transitions between open terrain, buildings and vegetation result in varying light levels.
+Transitions between open terrain, built-up areas and vegetation result in varying light levels.
 A good night vision device helps you interpret these differences, but your positioning and use of shade remain just as important.

 For professional use, IR signature also plays an important role.
-Some materials reflect infrared light more strongly than others, meaning you can be visible under night vision goggles even though you are not visible to the naked eye.
+Some materials reflect infrared light more strongly than others, meaning you can be visible under night vision goggles (NVGs) even though you are not visible to the naked eye.
+As a result, equipment that blends in well with its surroundings during the day can become conspicuously visible under night vision.
+That is why professional users often pay particular attention to IR-reducing materials and coatings.
 High-quality gear takes this into account, whereas cheaper materials often do not.

 What is the difference between Gen 1, Gen 2 and Gen 3 night vision?